-- Donovan, Smith, Olson and Mooney, State and Local Politics: Institutions and Reform, 4th Edition, Cengage Learning/Wadsworth, 2015.
+- Donovan, Smith, Olson and Mooney, State and Local Politics: Institutions and Reforms,4^{td} Edition, Cengage Learning/Wadsworth, 2015.
 I encourage you to rent this or buy used editions when available.
 (DSOM) - Federalist Papers 10, 17, 45, 47-48 & 51 free online.
-(FP) - There will be other various assigned articles as well. - Florida Constitution free online at MyFlorida.com - US Constitution free online - SayfieReview.com and/or Sunburn/FloridaPolitics.com.
-These free sites provide complete coverage of all things Florida, including links to every newspaper in Florida, news, editorial, political cartoons, plus government websites and much, much more.
+(FP) - There will be other various assigned articles as well. - Florida Constitution free online at MyFlorida.com - US Constitution free online - SayfieReview.com and/or Sunburn and/or fortreport.com these free sites provide complete coverage of all things Florida, including links to every newspaper in Florida, news, editorial, political cartoons, plus government websites and much, much more.
 There's a good chance your hometown newspaper is there.
 And all for free.
-You can (i.e., that means should) even sign up for a free daily reminder email.
+You can (i.e., should) even sign up for a free daily reminder email.